Last Updated on 10/22/2020 by FilipiKnow

 - At the bottom of your printed appointment form, put your printed name and signature.

-On your appointment schedule, visit your chosen POLO or POEA office and bring the following OEC requirements:
+On your appointment schedule, visit your chosen POLO or POEA office, proceed to the OFW Green Lanes, and submit the following OEC requirements:

 - Photocopy of valid work visa, work permit, alien resident certificate, or any equivalent document